ndahn/HkbEditor/doc/guide.md

 It's possible to screw up your behavior in more or less subtle ways that can lead to game crashes (if you can convert it back at all).
 Whether it was a bug or your own doing, the first thing you should do is run the *Workflows -> Verify Behavior* function.
 Carefully check the terminal output for any problems and try to fix them, then save again and retry.

 ## Shooting troubles
-If something just doesn't work, always check the terminal for errors.
+If something just doesn't work, always check the terminal for errors first.
 If you think something went wrong that should have worked, either open a Github issue or contact *@Managarm* on *?ServerName?*.
 Make sure to include as many details as possible - at the very least what you did and what the error was.